 At first glance, Seoul does not feel big, but it is actually very large in terms of population.
 With over 25.4 million people, Seoul itself is almost the size of Canada!
 Not surprisingly, this city is also the fourth largest metropolitan area in Asia.
 What I love most about Seoul is the liveliness of the city, regardless of the time of day.

-Here, I have rounded up some practical tips for first-time travelers heading to Seoul.
-You can find the ultimate guide to prepare you for your Seoul trip here.
+Here, I have rounded up some practical tips for first-time travellers heading to Seoul.

 #1 Travel Tip For Seoul Korea: No English everywhere, so practice excelling in charades